hrushikesh2k1/Devops-Interview/cuculus-interview.md

 1. Suddenly a severe incident raised.
 What is your action for First 15min?

-   Minutes 0–2: Acknowledge and Assess
-  "First thing — I acknowledge the alert immediately so the team knows someone is on it.
-   Then I quickly assess: What's the blast radius?
-Is this affecting all users or a subset?
-   Is it a full outage or degraded performance?
-I check dashboards — in my environment that would be Prometheus and Grafana — to understand error rates, latency spikes, and which services are affected.
-   I also check if any recent deployment happened in the last hour by looking at GitHub Actions pipeline logs or Kubernetes rollout history."
+   I would immediately acknowledge the incident and will work on collecting  .         information about the issue.
+   I would check the pod health by kubectl describe to check for the errors            (crashLoopBackOff, OOMKilled, Readiness/Liveness probe failure, Recent pod          restarts, service endpoints, Node pressure using Kubectl top node, Any HPA          scaling issues, Ingress errors or 5xx error, check for recent rollouts using        kubectl rollout undo deployment).
+   By checking all of these I will collect the all possible information and            primarily decide is this infra issue, application issue, networking issue or        capacity issue?

    Minutes 2–5: Declare the Incident Early
   "One of the biggest mistakes teams make is waiting too long to declare an incident.
    I would declare it early — even if I'm not 100% sure of the severity.
    This gets the right people looped in faster.
 I've read about cases where teams delayed declaration and spent hours debugging in silos, which slowed resolution significantly.
 Early declaration means: open a dedicated Slack channel or war room, assign an Incident Commander
    (or take that role temporarily), and notify stakeholders."

   Minutes 5–10: Communicate and Escalate
   "I'd post a quick initial message to the incident channel: 'Production incident declared.
 Symptom: [X].